ngs-mstb/micgent/README.md

 run inside a VM, and the default Docker settings restrict the VM resource allocation.
 You should check and adjust these if necessary - **the default settings may be too tight for NGS-MSTB**.
 For example, under Docker Desktop, these settings will be found under _Preferences -> Advanced_.
 You should make and apply any changes to Docker Desktop before running the Docker commands because the Docker VM will get restarted and all running commands or containers terminated.

+So far, we were unable to
+make the workflow to run on the older Docker implementation on Windows called `docker-toolbox`. **This means that you will not be able to run this on Windows Home Edition**.

 See below in this text details about the disk space requirements.